“She is an exceptional barrister whose persuasive approach both orally and written at court has resulted in favourable results for our clients. ”

 Nancy is working with the UK Sierra Leone Pro Bono Network to draft the Sentencing Guidelines for the Anti-Corruption Division of the Sierra Leonean High Court.

 Nancy has a growing civil litigation practice, and acts for businesses in breach of contract and debt collection cases.

-Nancy is instructed by both Claimants and Defendant insurance companies in personal injury claims, as well as credit hire claims.
+Nancy is instructed by both Claimants and Defendant insurance companies in personal injury claims.
 She is experienced at representing clients at all stages of the claim, from interlocutory applications to trials in both the small claims and fast track.
 She is able to advise on allegations of fundamental dishonesty, and to deal with them effectively in court.

 Nancy also has experience in advising on credit hire claims.

 Nancy is a member of the Attorney General’s Junior Junior scheme and has received instructions from the Foreign Office to assist in the preparation of a judicial review claim as part of a team of barristers.

 Nancy has a keen interest in public law and is looking to develop her practice in this area.

 Nancy receives instructions to prosecute private statutory nuisance matters in the Magistrates Court.